hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/08_THE_LOKAMANYA.md

-But " the unreasoning panic into which the Anglo- Indian community was driven by such malicious at- tacks and its unfortunate success in inflaming the EngUsh people, forced the hands of the Secretary of State and Lord Sandhurst had to take measures which, it is beheved, he would never have sanctioned, if he had remained a free agent.*"
+But " the unreasoning panic into which the Anglo- Indian community was driven by such malicious at- tacks and its unfortunate success in inflaming the English people, forced the hands of the Secretary of State and Lord Sandhurst had to take measures which, it is beheved, he would never have sanctioned, if he had remained a free agent.*"